Threshold Saturation for Nonbinary SC-LDPC Codes on the Binary Erasure Channel: Introduction

 Nonbinary LDPC codes designed over Galois fields of order $2^m$ (GF$(2^m)$), where $m$ is the number of bits per symbol, have received a significant interest in the last few years \cite{DaMa98,RaUr05}.
 For short-to-moderate block lengths, they have been shown to outperform binary LDPC codes.
 Nonbinary SC-LDPC codes have been considered recently in \cite{UcKaSa11} and \cite{PieGraCol13}.
 In \cite{PieGraCol13} it was shown that the MAP threshold of regular ensembles improves with $m$ and approaches the Shannon limit, and that, contrary to regular and irregular nonbinary LDPC codes for which the BP decoding threshold worsens for high values of $m$, the BP threshold of nonbinary SC-LDPC codes with large termination length improves with $m$ and tends to the Shannon limit.
 It was also empirically shown in \cite{PieGraCol13} that threshold saturation also occurs for nonbinary SC-LDPC codes.

-One of the main contributions of this paper is to prove that, indeed, threshold saturation occurs for nonbinary SC-LDPC codes on the BEC.
+One of the main contributions of this paper is to prove that, indeed, threshold saturation occurs for a large number of nonbinary SC-LDPC codes on the BEC.
 However, the contributions of this paper go further.
 We first prove the existence of a fixed point in the DE of nonbinary LDPC codes.
 To do so, we rewrite the DE in an equivalent vector recursion form based on complementary cumulative distribution function (CCDF) vectors, for which we can prove the monotonicity of the variable node and check node updates, and thus the existence of a fixed point in the DE.
 This equivalent form is also suited for the application of the proof technique introduced in \cite{Yed14,pfister-itw}, based on potential functions.
-However, it uses a more general definition of the potential function, since, as we will show, the potential function in the form defined in \cite{pfister-itw} does not exist for nonbinary LDPC codes.
-This motivated another main contribution of this paper: the analysis of the existence of the potential function for vector recursions defined by general multivariate polynomials \cite{pfister-itw,pfister-vector-arxiv}.
+However, here we use a more general definition of the potential function, since, as we will show, the potential function in the form defined in \cite{pfister-itw} does not exist for nonbinary LDPC codes.
+This motivated another main contribution of this paper: the analysis of the existence of the potential function for vector recursions defined by general multivariate polynomials \cite{pfister-itw,pfister-vector-itw}.
 We show that the potential function exists if a solution to a system of linear equations exists.
+As discussed in Section~\ref{Sec:DefD_F_G}, this system of linear equations is simply a new way of representing the design constraints from the definition of the potential function in \cite{pfister-itw}.
 Furthermore, our result is constructive: if a solution to the system of equations exists, then the potential function can be obtained by simply solving the system of equations.
 Throughout the paper we give some examples to compute the potential function.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:DE}, we briefly discuss DE for nonbinary regular LDPC code ensembles and we present an equivalent formulation based on CCDF vectors.
 We also discuss the monotonicity of the variable node and check node updates and the existence of a fixed point in the DE.
 The potential function for the regular nonbinary LDPC code ensemble is discussed in Section~\ref{sec:PotentialRegular}, while in Section~\ref{Sec:ThresholdSaturation} we introduce the potential function for the spatially-coupled ensemble and give a proof of the threshold saturation.
 Some DE results are also provided in Section~\ref{Sec:ThresholdSaturation} for several SC-LDPC code ensembles.
 In Section~\ref{Sec:DefD_F_G}, we discuss the existence of the potential function and its calculation, and we provide some examples.
 Finally, some conclusions are provided in Section~\ref{sec:Conclusions}.